JumpTwentyFour/nuxt3-starter/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Starter Template

+Starter Template using Nuxt 3, Vite, Vitest, Typescript, Pinia, ESLint, Prettier, VueUse and TailwindCSS.
+All set up and ready to go.

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.